 Even if a person dies without a will (“intestate”), a personal representative should always engage a qualified probate attorney to assist in the administration of the probate estate.
 Even in the simplest probate estate administration, legal issues could arise, many of which are unfamiliar to non-attorneys.
 The attorney for the personal representative represents and counsels the personal representative on his or her duties and obligations under Florida law to make sure the estate is properly administered from start to finish.

-Speak with a Florida Probate Attorney
+Speak with a St. Petersburg and Venice Probate Attorney

 About Cemovich Law Firm, P.A.